droidian/feedbackd/Feedback-theme-spec-0.0.0.md

 # Implementation

-When an application triggers feedback for an event in the feedback daemon the daemon selects the provided feedback like this:
+When an application requests feedback for an event via the feedback daemon the daemon selects the provided feedback like this, capping the noisiness for each limit:

-1. feedbacks from a nosier profiles like the currently selected are ignored
+1. The currently selected profile provides the (global) upper limit for noisiness

+2. Per application settings impose another upper limit

+3. Per event noisiness is the last noisiness constraint

-2. All other feedbacks for this event are selected and run to provide feedback to the user
+4. All feedback consistent with the resulting limit are selected and run to provide the feedback to the user

 With the above a feedback theme in YAML format could look like: